lanefu/armlab/README.md

 ## scripts

 I love ansible, but I'm not a purist.
-I'm extremely prone to lots of wrapper scripts as I experiment things.
+I'm extremely prone to lots of wrapper scripts as I experiment with things.
 You'll see me even chain lots of ansible playbooks and commands in my scripts.

 Note: you might see me `source` local config files where I have some "private" configuration values I did't want to upload..
 They typically are just defining vars used directly in the script.
 Easy for you to recreate.